-Antifolates show promise against NSCLC subtypeNovember 14th, 2011 in Cancer /
+Antifolates show promise against NSCLC subtypeNovember 14, 2011 in Medicine & Health / Cancer

 Patients with non-small cell lung cancer who have mutations in the KRAS gene should respond well to the antifolate class of drugs, according to results of a recent study conducted by Quintiles comparing human lung cancer cell lines and patients.